 The hidden browser of chrome is called incognito.
 Ctrl-Shift-N, or press the little lines in the upper right and pick the Incognito window, will open a new One.
-After you close all open incognito windows, the pages you access in this window will not appear in your browser history or search history, and they will not leave any traces, such as cookies, on your computer.
+After you close all open incognito windows, the pages you access in this window will not appear in your browser history or search history, and they will not leave any traces, such as cookies, or search queries on your computer.
 Hence in an incognito mode, you will not be able to track your child’s browsing history.
 However, this will save every file you download or will save the bookmarks you make.

 Following are steps for chrome restriction:

 - Log in to a google account, select the people section on settings.

 - Select add person section and fill in the name and select the image.